 #16 Misalignment

-This type of welding defect occurs when the filler material decomposes in the welded joint.
+This welding defect occurs when the filler material decomposes in the welded joint.
 It is the difference between the external and/or internal heights of weld metal and base metal.
 You may see it as wavy or curvy spots on the weldment’s surface.
 A misalignment defect weakens the weld and reduces its ability to cope in high-fatigue environments.

 Causes of Misalignment

-- The too-rapid welding process
+- The too-rapid welding process.

-- Improper choice of technique or handling
+- Improper choice of technique or handling.

-- Inadequate placement of welding wire
+- Inadequate placement of welding wire.

 - Apply a steady but efficient welding process.